shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ```

 ==> Passing a List as an Argument
---> send any data types of argument to a function (string, number, list, dictionary etc.), and it will be treated as the same data type inside the function.
+--> Send any data types of argument to a function (string, number, list, dictionary etc.), and it will be treated as the same data type inside the function.
 -->if send a List as an argument, it will still be a List when it reaches the function:
 -->